kelvinagyareyeboah/Driftnote/README.md

 | — | Scan the QR code with **Expo Go** on a physical device |

 ## Securit
 Notes live exclusively in your device's encrypted sandbox via SQLite.
-Nothing leaves your phone unless you configure a remote sync backend.
+Nothing leaves your phone unless you configure a remote sync backend

-## License

 Released under the [MIT License](LICENSE).